Siguza/UserScripts/README.md

   Full dark style for Twitter.
 * `WhatsCrapp.user.js`
   Hides annoying stuff on WhatsApp Web.
+* `Wire.user.js`
+  **Not** a Tampermonkey script.
+Designed for the Electron-based Wire desktop client.
+Inject with `--remote-debugging-port` or something.

 Everything in this repo is public domain.
 Do whatever you want with it.